babylonhealth/ios-playbook/Cookbook/Technical-Documents/DesignLibrary.md

 DesignLibrary.viewControllersBuilder().navigationController(....)
 ```

+Currently we have two factory methods for navigation controllers these are

+1. `DesignLibrary.ViewControllersBuilder.navigationControllerForTopMostScreen`
+2. `DesignLibrary.ViewControllersBuilder.navigationController`

+The first factory method is suitable when your presented view controller should have the semantic of top most screen, the current
+implementation only applies large titles.

+The second factory method should be used for all the other cases.

 - If you are working on a feature called `Foo` and you are following our architecture then you also have `FooRenderer` like

 ```swift